aishaahmadd/WiDS_Datathon/README.md

 2. How could your work help contribute to ADHD research and/or clinical care?

 ## **Next Steps and Future Improvements**
+* What are some of the limitations of your model?
+* What would you do differently with more time/resources?
+* What additional datasets or techniques would you explore?

 ## **📄 References & Additional Resources**